-In particular, if \mathcal{A} is a model of an (implicitly universally quantified) clause C, then it is also a model of all (implicitly universally quantified) instances $C\sigma$ of C.
+If \mathcal{A} is a model of an (implicitly universally quantified) clause C, then by Lemma 3.8 it is also a model of all (implicitly universally quantified) instances $C\sigma$ of C.

 Consequently, if we show that some instances of clauses in a set N are unsatisfiable, then we have also shown that N itself is unsatisfiable.